 Annual General Meeting

-14. The choir AGM will normally be held in early April, with at least 14 days’ notice given in writing to members.
+14. The choir AGM will normally be held in May, with at least 14 days’ notice given in writing to members.
 The purpose of the AGM shall be to:

 a.
 Elect/re-elect the honorary officers;